PaperTriangle/Sonic-3-AIR-Mods/README.md

 Hud Elements have compatibility with **Haru's Forever-esque HUD**.
 Lives icon has compatibility with **Plush's Ariff Tails**, **Extra Sloy Mighty, Ray & Amy** and **Extra Slot 3D in 2D Shadow**.
 The transform button has compatibility with **Characters Go Super Then Hyper** and **Easy Super**.

+## Rotate
+Makes player rotation worse...
+Made this as a test— I do not recommend using...

 ## Stop Dropping My Dash
 Allows Sonic to hold a Drop Dash while bouncing off of more objects.
 Also allows characters to perform their double jump moves after interacting with these objects.